Split Pea Soup

 Storage and Reheating

-Store leftover soup in an airtight container in the refrigerator for up to 4 days.
-It can also be frozen for up to 3 months.
-To reheat, simply thaw in the refrigerator overnight and warm on the stove over low heat, adding a bit of broth or water if it thickens too much.
+Store leftover soup in an airtight container in the refrigerator for up to 3 days.
+It can be reheated on the stove or in the microwave.
+This soup can also be frozen for up to 3 months; just thaw before reheating.

 Cooking Mistakes